Hackathon in Melbourne resulted in innovative response to Australian bushfires

 About Team 2 and how they met

-Like other teams who go on to submit to Call for Code, both Christopher Bossard and Isaac Rosado did not know each other before the hack.
+Like other teams who go on to submit to Call for Code, both Christopher Bossard and Isaac Rossado did not know each other before the hack.
 They met at the Melbourne event and decided to form a team on day 1.
 Both worked tirelessly around the clock throughout the 24-hour hackathon.
-Both Bossard and Rosado found the energy to persevere through the 24 hours through their love of the challenge of building out something that could save lives and make a difference.
+Both Bossard and Rossado found the energy to persevere through the 24 hours through their love of the challenge of building out something that could save lives and make a difference.

 Isaac, who is a Full Stack, devops, and CI/CD engineer, said he was able to relate with end users that they were building their application for based on his personal experience of encountering natural disaster recovery.
 “Growing up in Mexico, I had to live through a few natural disasters and the recovery efforts that followed helped inspire the creation for our app,” Isaac said.